LeoBogod22/TheRook/README.md

 # Getting Started
-Sign up using any username Tip: Use separate browser tabs to log in to two different accounts to test multiplayer functionalities
+1)Sign up using any username Tip: Use separate browser tabs to log in to two different accounts to test multiplayer functionalities

-Use the tags at the bottom of the table to navigate to your other active games.
+2) Use the tags at the bottom of the table to navigate to your other active games.